ting682/ting682.github.io/_posts/2020-07-01-iteration_and_enumeration_returns.markdown

 => "banana"

 So what if the customer has multiple grocery items that are banana?
 In this case, the find method only returns the first match.
-All these methods have different uses depending on the
+All these methods have different uses depending on the needs of the application.